Owlet7/wadfusion/README.md

 If you're on macOS or GNU/Linux, run the `wadfusion.py` Python 3 script.

-WadFusion will create a new file called `doom_complete.pk3`, with all the game content in it.
-GZDoom will recognize the `doom_complete.pk3` file as a valid IPK3 without any name change needed.
+WadFusion will create a new file called `doom_fusion.ipk3`, with all the game content in it.
+It should be selectable as a game in GZDoom.

 In rare cases, you may need to uncheck the `source_wads` folder's read-only status.

 ## Supported WADs

 WadFusion is not a general-purpose tool for merging DOOM WADs; it is for *merging official content* only — it was created out of a desire for a "complete" version of retail DOOM and DOOM II.
 Please do not ask if WadFusion will support any specific WAD.
-If you want to add your own content to a custom IWAD, please either modify [WadFusion's source code](https://github.com/Owlet7/wadfusion) yourself, or simply edit the `doom_complete.pk3` file that WadFusion generated.
+If you want to add your own content to a custom IWAD, please either modify [WadFusion's source code](https://github.com/Owlet7/wadfusion) yourself, or simply edit the `doom_fusion.ipk3` file that WadFusion generated.
 Please do not ask us for support when doing either, try consulting the [ZDoom Wiki](https://zdoom.org/wiki/Main_Page) instead.

 Here is the official list of WADs that WadFusion will recognize:
 - DOOM (original registered version of `doom.wad`, containing only episodes 1-3)